pirtleshell/rust-gedcom/README.md

 ## Usage

 This crate comes in two parts.
-The first is a binary called `parse_gedcom`, mostly used for my testing & development.
+The first is a binary called `parse_gedcom`, mostly used for testing & development.
 It prints the `GedcomData` object and some stats about the GEDCOM file passed into it:
 ```bash
 parse_gedcom ./tests/fixtures/sample.ged